bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

   be automatically added to the name entered.

 - *Description:*
-  A brief string which is used as the label for this Custom Field.
+  A brief string used as the label for this Custom Field.
-  That is the string that users will see, and should be short and explicit.
+  That is the string that users will see, and it should be short and explicit.

 - *Type:*